PHPxCODER/PHP/README.md

 # What it Has ?

 - Realtime Discord & Spotify Status!
+(Using [Lanyard](https://github.com/Phineas/lanyard) Which Uses Realtime Socket)
 - Page for Freelancers
     - Works, Projects and Repos!
 - Most of styling job is made with WindiCSS